-We will also look at the structure of finite sets A of integers which are almost closed under addition in the sense that their sumset $A + A := \{a_1 + a_2 : a_1, a_2 \in A\}$ is relatively small.
+Next we will look at the structure of finite sets A of integers which are almost closed under addition in the sense that their sumset $A + A := \{a_1 + a_2 : a_1, a_2 \in A\}$ is relatively small.
 The highlight here is Freiman's theorem, which states that any such set has a precise combinatorial structure known as a generalised progression.
+The proof once again uses some Fourier analysis as well as a host of other ingredients such as the geometry of numbers, which we will develop from first principles.